Vytek/AlgorandUnitySDK/README.md

 - https://github.com/Siccity/GLTFUtility
 - https://github.com/viniciuschiele/Scrypt

+In the project we use [Purestake](https://www.purestake.com/networks/algorand/) Algorand Public Node in TESTNET.
+It is more convenient for a possible final application in Unity to use a remote system such as Purestake by creating the various Algorand transactions locally via the .NET SDK.

+ ## Pull requests

+ 1. [Fork] the project, clone your fork, and configure the remotes.
+ 2. Create a new topic branch (from `master`) to contain your feature, chore, or fix.
+ 3. Commit your changes in logical units.
+ 4. Push your topic branch up to your fork.
+ 5. [Open a Pull Request] with a clear title and description.

+ ## Licenses

+ - **Only the code in `Assets/Scripts` is released under the MIT license**..
+ - Other code libraries in `Assets/Thirdparty` all come with their own licenses.
+ - Any binary resources are more or less there on a "fair use" basis, **don't assume that you can just copy and use them**.

 # Disclaimer
 ## Important disclaimer

 ***The project is not audited and should not be used in a production environment.***